Part 2: Lessons From The Bible

 As I have said, I strongly rooted for Brazil which I believed would lift the cup because of its then talented and experienced attacking combo of Ronaldo and Ronaldinho.

-So much did I root for Brazil that I put an image of Ronaldinho on the main window of a software program I created on that year's World Cup fixtures.
-Creating the software program helped me to better understand computer programming, a skill that has wonderfully enriched my life these days.
+So much did I root for Brazil that I put an image of Ronaldinho on the main window of the software program I have told you I created on that year's World Cup fixtures when I was at Starehe Institute.
+Creating that software program was an exhilarating experience which helped me to better understand computer programming, a skill that has wonderfully enriched my life these days.

 Given the way I strongly rooted for Brazil, I was heartsick when the team lost to France in the quarter-finals thanks to a surprise goal by Thierry Henry.
 I was so heart-sick that I didn't turn up for church the following day.